Tannerite: Notable incidents

 A Minnesota man was fined $2,583 and sentenced to three years' probation on charges of detonating an explosive device and unlawful possession of components for explosives after he detonated 100 lb of Tannerite inside the bed of a dump truck by shooting it with a rifle chambered in .50 BMG from 300 yd away on January 14, 2008, in Red Wing, Minnesota.
 The man was on probation when he mixed and shot the Tannerite and was not allowed to possess firearms or explosives.

 A 20-year-old man in Busti, New York, shot 18 lb of Tannerite on January 13, 2013, that sent a particularly "loud boom" through much of southern Chautauqua County, New York, and extending as far south as Pennsylvania, at least 3 mi away.
 Multiple other sounds of explosions were also reported in the incident.
 The explosive noise caused numerous phone calls to the Chautauqua County Sheriff's Office, the New York State Police, and other law enforcement in the area.

 The September 2016 New York and New Jersey bombings involved improvised explosive devices that contained "a compound similar to a commercial explosive known as Tannerite", set off by a small charge of unstable hexamethylene triperoxide diamine, which served as a detonator for the highly stable ammonal-type secondary charge.
+Daniel Tanner was quoted as suggesting it was "impossible" for Tannerite to have been used.

 An unnamed person suffered "injuries typical of blast injury, such as tympanic membrane rupture, globe injury, and severe burns" due to "close proximity exposure to detonation of the mixed Tannerite blend".